vdhamer/Photo-Club-Hub/.github/README.md

 ### Searchable Lists

-The three screens with long lists (`Clubs`, `Maps`, `People`) each have a Search Bar where you can enter what you are looking for.
+The three screens with long lists (`Clubs`, `Maps`, `People`) each have a Search Button where you can enter what you are looking for.
 This reduces the list to items that match that filter criterion.</p>

-<details><summary>Details on the Search Bar (click to expand)</summary></p>
+<details><summary>Details on the Search Button (click to expand)</summary></p>

-The positioning of the Search Bar differs per device: iPads show it at the top of the screen, newer iPhones show it at the bottom of the screen (just above the tab bar), and older iPhones show it at the top of the list (scroll up rapidly until you hit the top).
+The positioning of the Search Button differs per device: iPads show it at the top of the screen, newer iPhones show it at the bottom of the screen (just above the tab bar), and older iPhones show it at the top of the list (scroll up rapidly until you hit the top).

-The text you type inside the search bar is matched against key fields for the records shown in the list.
+The text you type inside the search button is matched against key fields for the records shown in the list.

 - In the `Clubs` screen, a search filters on the photographers' names and on their expertises.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.